-Also known as FAD, or familial Alzheimer’s disease, EOAD is thought to be inherited via autosomal dominant genetic patterns and usually strikes someone who has a least one close relative (especially a parent or grandparent) with Alzheimer’s.
+Also known as FAD, or familial Alzheimer’s disease.
+Early Onset Alzheimer’s Disease is inherited.
+It is an autosomal dominant genetic pattern.
+It usually strikes someone. who has a least one close relative (especially a parent or grandparent) with Alzheimer’s.

 Clinical Features of Early Onset Alzheimer’s

-According to the article “The topography of gray matter involvement in early and late onset Alzheimer’s disease” written by Giovanni Frison et al and published in Brain: A Journal of Neurology (2007), early onset Alzheimer’s disease and late onset Alzheimer’s may in fact be separate diseases.
+According to the article… “The topography of gray matter involvement in early and late onset Alzheimer’s disease”… written by Giovanni Frison et al and published in Brain: A Journal of Neurology (2007), … Early onset Alzheimer’s disease and late onset Alzheimer’s may in fact be separate diseases.

-Based on studies indicating that functioning of the neocortex is much more affected in EOAD than in LOAD, this article’s hypothesis suggests that LOAD and EOAD may even have different etiological factors that contribute to their emergence at a particular time in someone’s life.
+Studies indicate that functioning of the neocortex is much more affected in EOAD More than in LOAD.
+The article suggests that LOAD and EOAD may even have different etiological factors.
+These contribute to the emergence at a particular time in someone’s life.

-Brain imaging scans support the idea that brains affected by EOAD suffer from an initially heavier amount of plaques and tangles in the neocortex than brains affected by LOAD.
+Brain imaging scans support the idea …brains affected by EOAD suffer from an initially heavier amount of… plaques and tangles in the neocortex than brains affected by LOAD.

 Early Onset Alzheimer’s Symptoms

-Someone who was once quiet and unassuming may suddenly start talking loudly and aggressively in a restaurant over a mistake in the order.
-Mood swings can be rapid and unexpected, with the person feeling apathetic one minute and anxious in another.
+Someone who was once quiet and unassuming may start talking loudly and aggressively… in a restaurant over a mistake in the order.
+Mood swings can be rapid and unexpected.
+With the person feeling apathetic one minute and anxious in another.

-Making sure that your brain consistently receives sufficient blood flow by keeping blood vessels unclogged and strong can substantially delay early onset Alzheimer’s as well as other forms of dementia.
+Making sure that your brain receives sufficient blood flow… by keeping blood vessels unclogged and strong.
+This can substantially delay early onset Alzheimer’s as well as other forms of dementia.